phylosopher07/phylosopher07.github.io/_posts/2023-02-16-fine-structure-of-hydrogen-atom.md

 \\[ \hamiltonian_0 = \frac{p^2}{2m_e}+V \\]

-However, when considering the _special relativity_, we must use a relativistic form of the kinetic energy, which is way more accurate.
+However, when considering _special relativity_, we must use a relativistic form of kinetic energy, which is way more accurate.

 \\[ \begin{align\*}
 T &= \sqrt{p^2c^2+m_e^2c^4}-mc^2 \nl